SackeyDavid/Africa-DSI-Quiz/README.md

 # Africa-DSI-Quiz.
 Here are the solutions, python codes I wrote to answer some of the questions in the Round 2 of the Quiz.
 Unfortunately, I couldn't save the questions before the quiz submission link closed.
-For the solutions involving code, The Jupyter Notebook files will better explain what my solutions were.
+For the solutions involving code, the Jupyter Notebook files will better explain what my solutions were.
 All questions were multiple choice.

 Q1.
 Given the list of integers, X, https://www.google.com/url?q=https://docs.google.com/document/d/1TjeNYpZ_PbdBISlJPF-_WqULBc1WpuYthLClovjB3Rs/edit?usp%3Dsharing&sa=D&ust=1594968749928000&usg=AFQjCNG8bAv1lX8pXr4CYcgaDfYFxcbgCg.
 Write code to count how many integers are strictly larger than all the integers to their right excluding the last digit since it doesn’t have a number to its right.
 E.g. for [2,3,1] the answer should be 1 while for [12,4,4,2,2,3] the answer is 2.